Pravin93-Murugesan/Hydroelectric-Power-Plant-Automation/README.md

  - Emergency stop

 ## System Modes and Sequence of Operation
+The different modes are briefed below and occur sequentially as listed.
+They are set up as steps of the sequence in a GRAPH program block.
 #### Warmup Mode
 When Start pushbutton is pressed, the sequence begins with this step.
 Allows the turbine to turn at a speed of 30 RPM and runs the oil pump at a low output level (5 GPM) until the oil temperature reaches 150 degree celsius.
 Once this is established and maintained for at least 10 seconds, the system transitions into the next mode.